-In Germany, on both All Saints Day and Totensonntag, celebrants typically visit the graves of loved ones to commemorate the dead.
+In Germany on both All Saints Day and Totensonntag (Sunday of the Dead), celebrants typically visit the graves of loved ones to commemorate those who have passed on.

 In China, people honor their ancestors with offerings twice a year, during the Qingming Festival in the spring and the Chongyang Festival in autumn.
 Offerings typically include incense, food, and paper money.
-Spirits who have no family to honor them receive charitable offerings from the community in a separate celebration known as the Hungry Ghost Festival.
+Spirits who have no family to honor them receive charitable offerings from the community in a separate celebration, the Zhongyuan Festival, known as the Hungry Ghost Festival.
 All these festivals date back more than two thousand years.

 And in Nepal, during the Gai Jatra festival, families who lost a relative during the past year walk through the streets of Kathmandu leading a cow—and if no cow is available, a child dressed as a cow can serve as a substitute.
 Cows are believed to help guide the soul of the deceased to heaven.

 These are just a few examples that I have heard about over the years, though I am sure there are similar traditions in many other cultures.